 Get a Running Start on Training for The Maine Lobster Festival 5k or 10k

-When the gun goes off on August 4 this year, more than 300 runners from all over the nation will be competing in the Maine Lobster Festival’s 72nd annual 5K and 10K race that winds through the back streets and coastline of Rockland, Maine.
+When the gun goes off, more than 300 runners from all over the nation will head off for the Maine Lobster Festival’s annual 5K and 10K race that winds through the back streets and coastline of Rockland, Maine.
 Along with a One-mile Kid’s Fun Run, this is a popular and exciting competition for both the runners and spectators who come here for a Maine vacation.

 Even though it’s winter, it’s not too early to start training and build your endurance!
 If you’ve never run a 5k or 10K before, here are some tips to get you off to a running start: